 S-10 Professional service corporation shareholders - Between 1969 and 1988, New York State did not allow certain expenses of professional service corporations that were deductible on federal returns.
-When income attributable to those expenses is eventually received, it is not taxable to New York State and if, in a taxable year ending after 1969 and beginning before 1988, the estate or trust included deductions made by that PSC for contributions to plans that produced that pension, annuity or other income, then include on line 65 the portion of those previously added deductions that can be allocated to the income the estate or trust included in their 1996 federal taxable income.
+When income attributable to those expenses is eventually received, it is not taxable to New York State.